Hindaun City railway station

-Hindaun City railway station (station code: HAN) is a railway station serving Hindaun City in the state of Rajasthan, India.
+Hindaun City railway station is a railway station serving Hindaun City in the state of Rajasthan, India.
+The station code is HAN.
 It comes under the Kota railway division of West Central Railway zone.
 Hindaun City is a B-Grade station on the Delhi–Mumbai route.

 It is located in the Karauli district of Rajasthan State.
 The station code is HAN and it belongs to Kota Division.
 Railway stations near Hindaun railway station are Shri Mahabirji and Bayana Jn.
 Sawai Madhopur is the other railway station near Hindaun.

+In 2018, a mob set fire to a part of the station during a protest by the dalits.

 Trains

 From Hindaun City there are trains to New Delhi, Mumbai, Lucknow, Kanpur, Jammutawi, Amritsar, Ludhiana, Jalandhar, Haridwar, Dehradun, Jaipur, Chandigarh, Kalka and Shri Mata Vaishno Devi Katra.
+In March 2024, a stop at Tura station in Uttar Pradesh was announced on the Patna-Kota-Patna Express.